emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

 type = postgresql
 ```

-- server, username, password, database to themselves.
+- `server`, `username`, `password`, `database` are retained.
-- query_timeout is not used anymore.
+- `query_timeout` is not used anymore.
-- encoding is not used anymore.
+- `encoding` is not used anymore.
-- pool to pool_size;
+- `poo`l is changed to `pool_size`.
-- ssl.* to common SSL options https://www.emqx.io/docs/en/v5.0/network/overview.html#tls-for-external-resource-access ;
+- `ssl.*` options are changed to common SSL options.
+Refer to [TLS for External Resource Access](https://docs.emqx.com/en/enterprise/v5.1/network/overview.html#tls-for-external-resource-access).
-- acl_query to query.  ${var}-style [placeholders](https://www.emqx.io/docs/en/v5.0/access-control/authn/authn.html#authentication-placeholders) should be used.
+- `acl_query` is changed to `query`.  `${var}`-style [placeholders](https://www.emqx.io/docs/en/v5.0/access-control/authn/authn.html#authentication-placeholders) should be used.

 Storage schema is changed.

-In 4.4, the query should fetch rows with columns [Allow, IpAddr, Username, ClientId, Access, Topic] under any name exactly in this order.
+In EMQX 4.4, the query should fetch rows with columns `[Allow, IpAddr, Username, ClientId, Access, Topic]` under any name exactly in this order.

-In 5.1, the query should fetch rows with columns permission, action, topic in any order but under exactly these names.
-The “who“ part (IpAddr, Username, ClientId) is now suggested to pe a part of the query.
+In EMQX 5.1, the query should fetch rows with columns `permission, action, topic` in any order but under exactly these names.
+The “who“ part `(IpAddr, Username, ClientId)` is now suggested to be a part of the query.

 ### Example

-4.4
+EMQX 4.4

 ```
 auth.pgsql.server = 127.0.0.1:5432